youennf/audio-session/explainer.md

 [Exposed=Window]
 partial interface Navigator {
   // The default audio session that the user agent will use
   // when media elements start/stop playing.
-This will be created
-  // by the user agent as needed when audio APIs are used. attribute AudioSession audioSession;
+  readonly attribute AudioSession audioSession;
 };

 // First API step
-[Exposed=Window, Constructor(AudioSessionType type)]
+[Exposed=Window]
 interface AudioSession : EventTarget {
   readonly attribute AudioSessionState state;
   attribute EventHandler onstatechange;
+  attribute AudioSessionType type;
 };

-// Second API step
-partial interface AudioSession {
+// Second API step: we might want to be able to create AudioSession and request/abandon focus partial interface AudioSession {
+  constructor();
-  // Request audio focus from the platform and the boolean will be
-  // true if the request was successful.
+  // Request audio focus from the platform.
+Resolves with true if the request was successful.
   Promise<bool> request();

   // Abandons audio focus.
-Throws an error if the session does
-  // not have audio focus.
+Rejects with an error if the session does not have audio focus.
   Promise<void> abandon();
 };
 ```